without Internet Explorer,

 1976: Robert De Niro is driving his taxi through the mean streets of New York, looking for Iris to invite her for breakfast and save her from Sport and moral decadence.
 In the meantime, Thin Lizzy set about recording what many would consider to be their most successful album ever, after an extensive tour.
 At that point, the band hadn’t forged their own sound yet – the previous records, with the Gorham-Robertson axis already taking guitar duties resolutely, was decent but didn’t offer anything really breathtaking or memorable, so Thin Lizzy knew they had to make something greater if they wanted to face the uncertain future and conquer the U.S. market.
 1976 also saw Lizzy as a more mature, professional and experienced band, having completed a relentless gig schedule, during which they learnt so much from the groups they opened for, so the time was right to make something big.

 The trademark dual-guitar, tender harmony policy was defined on Fighting already, though on that record it still served a predominantly-softer, stilled musical concept, stuck on unmistakably blues habits.
 Here, the above-mentioned melodies have been tightened and accelerated, conceived by a sharper, slightly metallic guitar texture which certainly made Lizzy sound considerably innovative.
 Of course, it ain’t Rainbow Rising speed/power metal but the beats remain noticeably looser and less-restrained than before, during most of the album, forging an animated, hectic hard rock edge.
 But it’s not all heavy rockers here, as Lynott just can’t help getting romantic and sentimental, giving in to love words, neat guitar arrangements, gentle pulses and interiors, with saxes and pianos coming into the picture.
-His fantasies and visions are taking shape with the invaluable help of both Robertson and Gorham, who’re capable of shifting raw and impeccably-clean textures with striking versatility, in order to fit the changeable essence and context of the tunes.
+His fantasies and visions are taking shape with the invaluable help of both Robertson and Gorham, who’re capable of shifting raw and impeccably-clean textures and scales with striking versatility, in order to fit the changeable essence and context of the tunes.
 The chemistry between those 2 players has exploded here, providing the sound of so much contrast, hue and detail, as their style of playing and approach diverge from each other perceptibly.
 While Gorham’s technique is stylish, serene and laidback, Robbo’s is distressed, more sonically fiery and tenacious, making guitar lines so distinguishable and singular from one another.
 In the meantime, Lynott is rediscovering his voice, now with a warmer, touchy tone and ardent modulation pushing away the dodgy, frequently low-tone from the Bell years.
-Downey completes the professional line-up, now being given the chance to try out some adventurous fills and daring rolls with lengthier transitions, on “Emerald” more notably, but staying mostly disciplined and sober, just as the character and mood of the music required him to.
+Downey completes the highly-professional line-up, now being given the chance to try out some adventurous fills and daring rolls with lengthier transitions, on “Emerald” more notably, but staying mostly disciplined and sober, just as the character and mood of the music required him to.

 This is where Thin Lizzy began to cook, where their ideas and conceptions started to work out fluidly, being the result of a process, a tough effort.
 The faith, determination and hard work led to results, to a much more enlightened sound which is no longer a repetition of what somebody else did before.
 The singularity and distinction is here to stay, based undoubtedly on blues values, yet not being so nostalgically-envisioned.
 It says so much for this album’s uniqueness and enduringness that 4 of these songs frequently remained in the band’s concert repertoire, up until the group’s last gig by late-summer 1983.
 Certainly, “Running Back” and “Romeo And The Lonely Girl” may not be that unforgettable, but they contribute to make the album less one-dimensional and monothematic, adding some charm and variety to the pack.
 Therefore objectives have been accomplished, creative process has been completed, and job is done.